Uber Will “Invest Aggressively” In India And Southeast Asia, CEO Says

 “SoftBank is a respected investor, but ultimately, the strategies that we undertake are the strategies that I am driving as the CEO of the company in concert with the board,” said Khosrowshahi on Thursday.
 “So while SoftBank may have an opinion, theirs is not the only opinion in the room.
 We as a company need to have a balanced profile in terms of growth and investment.
 There are developed markets that we are going to continue to invest in that are going to be more profitable…and we should actively be investing in markets like India and Latin America that have huge growth ahead of us.”

-Khosrowshahi, who took over as CEO after Travis Kalanick resigned last summer, has tried to fix the company’s battered image caused by regulatory problems around the world, unhappy drivers, and multiple government investigations into potentially illegal business practices.
+Khosrowshahi, who took over as CEO after Travis Kalanick resigned last summer, has tried to improve the company’s image, which has been battered by regulatory problems around the world, unhappy drivers, and multiple government investigations into potentially illegal business practices.

-Last year, Uber fired a top executive in Asia who obtained the medical records of a woman who was raped by an Uber driver in India in 2014, and circulated the confidential details internally at the company.
-In December, Uber settled the lawsuit in San Francisco, but did not disclose the terms of the settlement.
+Last year, Uber fired a top executive in Asia who obtained the medical records of a woman who was raped by an Uber driver in India in 2014 and circulated the confidential details internally at the company.
+In San Francisco in December Uber settled the defamation suit filed by the woman, but did not disclose the terms of the settlement.

 Khosrowshahi told BuzzFeed News that he was trying to avoid “unfortunate circumstances like that” by improving company culture.
-“We crowdsourced opinions from employees,” he said, “and the senior team talked it over and we got a new set of norms, one of which is consistently repeated to me by our employees, and it says, ‘We do the right thing period’.
+“We crowdsourced opinions from employees,” he said, “and the senior team talked it over and we got a new set of norms, one of which is consistently repeated to me by our employees, and it says, ‘We do the right thing, period.'
 Our employees have gotten the message loud and clear, and to avoid [incidents like this] in the future, it’s important that it comes from the bottom up, from our teams, and not just from me.”

 Uber’s New CEO Gets First Big Win By Closing Multibillion-Dollar SoftBank Investment